Healthy Homes Assessment Waipatu

 Home Assessments Waipatu for Rental Properties

-There are a variety of concerns to look over when conducting an house assessment to see if your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
-There are a few examples:
+There are numerous concerns you should look for in a home inspection to determine whether your rental property is in compliance with the minimal requirements of the Healthy Homes Standard.
+A few examples are:

 • Is the ceiling insulation in require of topping up? require replenishment or replacement?

-The consequences of not having the Healthy Home with regard to The Residential Tenancies Act and consequently being on the wrong side of a tenancy services ruling can be extremely costly for landlords and property managers.
-For specialist guidance, contact us today to schedule your rental properties house evaluation.
+The consequences of not having a Healthy home in relation to regulations under the Residential Tenancies Act and consequently falling on the wrong side of a Tenancy services ruling can have a significant impact for property owners and landlords.
+For specialist advice, call today to book your rental property house assessment.

 home assessments for rental properties